The Wonder Years (Wonder Girls album): Background

-Wonder Girls were formed in 2006 by Park Jin-young during the television reality show MTV Wonder Girls (2006–2010), during which they held their first performances, rehearsals and recording sessions.
-At first a quartet, the fifth member Park Ye-eun, also known as Yenny, joined the group and the group released their successful debut single "Irony" in February 2007.
-The same month, their debut single album The Wonder Begins was released and was followed with two more singles "Bad Boy" and "It's Not Love".
-Later was used as the soundtrack for film Hellcats, in which member Sohee starred.
-In July 2007, group's rapper Hyuna left the group due to health problems and was on hiatus until she joined another South Korean girl group 4minute.
-She was replaced by rapper Yubin who was originally a member of girl group Five Girls but joined JYP Entertainment when the group subsequently went inactive.
+Wonder Girls were formed in 2006 by Park Jin-young as part of the television reality show MTV Wonder Girls (2006–2010), during which they held their first performances, rehearsals, and recording sessions.
+The group released their successful debut single "Irony" in February 2007.
+The same month, their debut EP The Wonder Begins was released which featured the follow-up singles "Bad Boy" and "It's Not Love".
+In July 2007, the original group member Hyuna left the group due to health problems and was replaced by rapper Yubin.